domainmod/domainmod/README.md

 ## Data Warehouse

 DomainMOD has a Data Warehouse framework built right into it, which allows you to import the data stored on your web server.
-Currently the only web servers that are supported are ones that run WHM/cPanel, but I also plan to add support for Plesk once I've ironed out all the kinks in the framework and figured out Plesk's API, and hopefully one day you'll be able to import any web server into the Data Warehouse, regardless of whether or not it uses a control panel.
+Currently the only web servers that are supported are ones that run WHM/cPanel.

 If your web server doesn't run WHM/cPanel, or you don't want to import your web server data into DomainMOD, you can ignore this section.